Burtree Lane

 Solar Farm

-Aura Power is working on a solar farm proposal at Whessoe, north of Darlington with a capacity of up to 49.9MW (Megawatts).
+Aura Power has commenced construction of a solar farm at Whessoe, north of Darlington with a capacity of up to 49.9MW (Megawatts).
 Burtree Lane Solar Farm will be built without subsidy and would generate enough clean electricity to power the equivalent of over 14,000 homes, saving around 10,900 tonnes of CO2 from entering the atmosphere each year.

 Darlington Borough Council has declared a climate emergency and this solar farm will help in the quest to net zero and decarbonisation of the UK’s energy system.